 As a student you should be able to study on equal terms in a good study environment even if you have a disability.
 If you have a condition such as dyslexia, ADHD or impaired vision, you can apply for support based on your individual needs.

-When you have been admitted to a course or program, you are able to apply by logging in to Nais database using your computer ID.
+When you have been admitted to a course or programme, you are able to apply by logging in to Nais database using your computer identity (see instructions below).
 Describe your disability and how it affects your studies.
 At the first application you must also include a certificate verifying your disability.

 After your application has been processed, you will be contacted by a member of staff who works with educational support.

 After discussing with a special needs expert, you will receive a decision outlining your support, which you then present to the teacher concerned.
 In some cases you can also download the decision when you apply to take an examination.

 Please feel free to contact us by e-mail at firstname.lastname@example.org